 Here’s just a few ideas for days out across Cornwall guaranteed to blast away your January blues…

 Walk the coast path from Land’s End to Sennen Cove before a stint of surfing at one of west Cornwall’s best breaks and tucking into something tasty (served with a stunning side of sea views) at Ben Tunnicliffe Sennen Cove.
 Continue eastward for cliff top engine houses, Geevor Mine, and a soul-stirring gull’s view of the Atlantic at Cape Cornwall.

 For maritime-themed moments:

 Take a ferry to explore the Fal River or book an on-the-water activity followed by a seafood lunch at Rick Stein’s Fish - or head into Falmouth for fantastic Caribbean food at Cribbs, then visit the National Maritime Museum and take a walk through Trebah Gardens, along the headland to estuary-gazing St Mawes or Pendennis Castles, or across the main trio of beautiful beaches.

 For family fun and mining discovery:

-Cycle the Mineral Tramways Coast to Coast Trail from Portreath to Devoran to take in some rare wildlife, natural landscapes and some of Cornwall’s most striking mining heritage including Gwennap Pit, Tolgus Tin Streaming Mill, Bissoe Valley Nature Reserve, Restronguet Creek and King Edward Mine (with the ‘cultural candy’ attraction of Heartlands also situated in the vicinity).
+Cycle the Mineral Tramways Coast to Coast Trail from Portreath to Devoran to take in some rare wildlife, natural landscapes and some of Cornwall’s most striking mining heritage including Gwennap Pit, Tolgus Tin Streaming Mill, Bissoe Valley Nature Reserve, Restronguet Creek and King Edward Mine.

 For eco park escapades: